Cnemus: Plot to Capture the Piraeus

 After arriving in Corinth, Cnemus and Brasidas allowed the Megarians to convince them to launch an attack on Athens’ port, the Piraeus.
-Although the blame for the Spartans’ second defeat at Naupactus lay primarily on the inexperience of their sailors, Cnemus’ willingness to retreat to Corinth rather than re-engage the Athenians cemented the Spartans’ perception that he was lacking in energy as a leader.
+Although the blame for the Spartans’ second defeat at Naupactus lay primarily in the inexperience of their sailors, Cnemus’ willingness to retreat to Corinth rather than re-engage the Athenians cemented the Spartans’ perception that he was lacking in energy as a leader.
 Therefore, although it is not explicitly known why Cnemus and Brasidas agreed to the Megarian plan, some scholars have speculated that neither man was eager to return to Sparta without having gained at least one victory.
 Crossing from Corinth to Megara, the Spartans planned to launch forty ships and take the Athenians by surprise.
 The Athenians, aware of their naval superiority, never expected an open naval attack against the Piraeus.
 As a result, there was no fleet positioned to defend the port.

 Although the execution of the Megarian plan initially seemed to go well, on the night that the Spartans began to sail to the Piraeus, they became afraid of the risk involved and altered their plan to the less ambitious goal of attacking the Athenian fort on Salamis.
 Although it is unknown who was responsible for the decision to abort the plan of attacking the Piraeus, certain scholars claim that Thucydides, in his History of the Peloponnesian War, implies Cnemus was responsible.
 When the Spartans attacked, they took the Athenians by surprise, capturing three Athenian ships and wreaking damage throughout the island.
 However, the Salaminians were able to send a signal to Athens, notifying them of the attack.
 The Athenians, thinking that the Spartans were either already attacking the Piraeus or just about to attack, fell into a panic.
-The following day, the Athenians mustered a ground force to bolster the defenses of the Piraeus and launched their fleet to defend Salamis.
+The following day, the Athenians mustered a ground force to bolster the defences of the Piraeus and launched their fleet to defend Salamis.
 The Spartans, becoming aware of this, fled back to Megara.
-As a result of this incident, the Athenians developed a number of measures to better guard the Piraeus in the future.
+As a result of this incident, the Athenians developed a number of measures to better guard the Piraeus in future.
 However, Cnemus and Brasidas had finally achieved a victory that allowed them to return to Sparta without disgrace.